tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 ### Raw Data Availability:

-The provider allows the Customer to retrieve a full copy of their data in Workbook format through the ZFM system.
+The provider allows the Customer to retrieve a full copy of their data in Workbook format through the ZFM system at any time.
 Furthermore, the Provider will provide database backups (in SQL format) upon request.